-Choosing my favourite travel destination is not an easy task.
+Choosing the best travel destination in the world, let alone my favourite travel destination is not an easy task.

 Although I’m a Wandering Kiwi I am reminded time and again how much New Zealand has to offer lovers of beautiful and unique landscapes.

 So I would like to share a photo essay of my best New Zealand photographs and my favourite scenes and experiences enjoyed over many adventures in New Zealand.